 The use of multiple Access Point certificates with SMP 2.0

-Section 2.2.5 (PMode.Responder.Party) specifies the use of certificates associated with a receiving Access Point in the response of an SMP 2.0 service, and how this information is used by the sending Access Point to validate the Receipt Signal Message.
-SMP 2.0 allows for associating several certificates with an Access Point in the SMP response, and although describing use cases for multiple certificate scenarios is outside of the scope of this specification, an implementing network or community MAY choose to allow several certificates to be associated with an Access Point in the SMP response.
-Notwithstanding, any policy or specification that defines or allows the use of multiple Access Point certificates in the SMP response MUST NOT conflict with the use or functionality described in section 2.2.5.
+SMP 2.0 allows for associating several certificates with an Access Point in the SMP response.
+Section 2.3 specifies a code list to identify how the certificates associated with a receiving Access Point in the response of an SMP 2.0 service should be used.
+Although describing use cases for additional certificate scenarios is outside of the scope of this specification, an implementing network or community MAY choose to allow additional certificates to be associated with an Access Point in the SMP response.
+Notwithstanding, any policy or specification that defines or allows the use of multiple Access Point certificates in the SMP response MUST NOT conflict with the type codes and use or functionality described in section 2.3.

 Network agreement identifiers